AAnzel/MOVIS/README.md

 Abstract:

 > **Motivation**:
 Thanks to recent advances in sequencing and computational technologies, many researchers with biological and/or medical backgrounds are now producing multiple data sets with an embedded temporal dimension.
-Motivated by the exploration of these time-series data to uncover anomalies, find patterns and gain insights from the data, this step has remained a complex challenge that often requires expertise in computer science and bioinformatics.
+Motivated by the exploration of these time-series data to uncover anomalies, find patterns and gain insights from the data, this process has remained a complex challenge that often requires expertise in computer science and bioinformatics.

 >**Results**:
 Here we present MOVIS, a modular time-series multi-omics exploration tool with a user-friendly web interface that integrates, analyzes, and visualizes different time-series omics data sets simultaneously.
 The resulting visualizations are task-specific, reproducible, and publication-ready.
 MOVIS is built on open-source software and is easily extendable to accommodate different analytical tasks.

 >**Availability**:
-We provide MOVIS as a web service at [https://movis.mathematik.uni-marburg.de/](https://movis.mathematik.uni-marburg.de/).
-Source code, help and documentation can be found at [https://github.com/AAnzel/MOVIS](https://github.com/AAnzel/MOVIS).
+We provide MOVIS as a web service at [https://movis.mathematik.uni-marburg.de/](https://movis.mathematik.uni-marburg.de/) and as a Docker container at [https://hub.docker.com/r/aanzel/movis](https://hub.docker.com/r/aanzel/movis).
+Source code, help, and documentation can be found at [https://github.com/AAnzel/MOVIS](https://github.com/AAnzel/MOVIS).

 >**Contact**: [aleksandar.anzel@uni-marburg.de](mailto:aleksandar.anzel@uni-marburg.de)